On C List of Movie Reviews

 myself, "Why doesn't it deserve a '10'?"
 Then, the next hundred minutes proceeded to answer my question.

-along with the subplots.
+characters along with the subplots.
 It was working out well until the fall started.
-From there on, the subplots are poorly utilized, and a
+From there on, the subplots

-trainload of new characters come and go without me knowing who the heck they are.
-The drama between Ace Rothstein and his
+are poorly utilized, and a trainload of new characters come and go without me knowing who the heck they are.

 Anyway, what an awful performance by Sharon Stone.
-I still laugh at the fact that she was given an Oscar nomination.
-In short,
+I still laugh at the fact that she was given an Oscar

-Sharon Stone got miscast.
-Robert De Niro is fair who's stuck with an underdeveloped character.
-At any rate, his run
+nomination.
+In short, Sharon Stone was miscast.
+Robert De Niro is fair but gets stuck with an underdeveloped

-as a terrific Scorsese actor is over.
-Joe Pesci has his moments yet has the same problem like De Niro's.
-Rather, he's
+character.
+At any rate, his run as a terrific Scorsese actor is over.
+Joe Pesci has his moments yet struggles

-used for the purpose of filling in the time.
+with the same problem as De Niro's.
+Rather, he's used for the purpose of filling in the time.

-Increasingly, the film has become about the colors of Robert De Niro's suits, the lights of Las Vegas, and Sharon
+Increasingly, the film has become about the colors of Robert De Niro's suits, the lights of Las Vegas, and

-classic films, and it's been an outstanding career for him.
+has produced enough classic films, and it's been an outstanding career for him.

 All in all, Casino is a disappointing film for a lot of reasons.